 The ability to adequately forecast the impact of changing key decision making variables must be learned before one can become a good practicing manager.
+Demand forecasts are a prerequisite for conducting productive sales and operations planning (Lapide 2005).
 Management by objectives would be impossible without a method of periodically assessing progress and using these assessments to forecast the ability to reach the final objectives.
 Managers constantly forecast on premises and assumptions they make about the future.
 Firm expansion decisions are based upon forecasts of increasing demand at profitable prices.
 The purchase of raw materials and component parts are based upon forecasts of production rates which, in turn, are based upon forecasts of future sales.
-The stockmarket constantly forecasts future expectations of firm sales and profits and, if a firm does not meet theses forecasts, the stock price almost always falls; it almost always increases, if the firm exceeds these forecasts or expectations.
+The stockmarket constantly forecasts future expectations of firm sales and profits and, if a firm does not meet theses forecasts, the stock price almost always falls: it almost always increases. if the firm exceeds these forecasts or expectations.
 The choice of majors by university students are often impacted by forecasts of employment opportunities.
 To show this latter case, check enrollments in computer science after the dot-bomb situation in 2001.
 The steep price collapse of technology-based firms' stock prices forecasted a drop in opportunity for students studying computer science.
 As a result, students changed majors and new students did not select computer science in the numbers that did in the 1990s.
 Note, the above discussion indicates that the ability to forecast events is a necessary but not a sufficient skill for managers.
 There is a long list of necessary managerial skills, and forecasting is but one of these many skills.